coreydotjohnson/es2015-assignments/rest-and-spread-exercise/readme.txt

 const mergeObjects = (objX, objY) => ({...objX, ...objY});

 // doubleAndReturnArgs
 // Write a function called doubleAndReturnArgs which accepts an array and a variable number of arguments.
-The function should return a new array with the original array values and all of additional arguments doubled.
+The function should return a new array with the original //array values and all of additional arguments doubled.

 // doubleAndReturnArgs([1,2,3],4,4) // [1,2,3,8,8]
 // doubleAndReturnArgs([2],10,4) // [2, 20, 8]